Dozens feared dead after Russia bombs school where Ukrainians were sheltering, official says – KION546

 Hayday said on Ukrainian television on Saturday, hours before the school bombing, that the situation was difficult.

 “The biggest efforts made by the enemy are to break through in Popasna and the direction of Severodonetsk and Voievodivka.
-That’s where they deployed the biggest amount of their troops and equipment.
+That’s where they deployed the biggest amount of their troops and equipment,” he said.

 “That’s where the largest number of shellings and rockets, and air strikes are constant — it’s just a terrible situation.
 Our guys are holding on, we are waiting for help, for reinforcement,” he said.